U.K. Professional Clients

 The LLP is a type of business vehicle which is new to the United Kingdom, although it is well established in the USA and has been available under legislation in Jersey since 1996.

-First, since aggrieved creditors or investors of a failed LLP may seek redress against the LLP's members or its auditors, it was felt by many in the audit profession that they, who are likely to carry substantial professional indemnity insurance, were being specifically targeted by litigants regardless of the level of their fault for the loss claimed.
+First, since aggrieved creditors or investors of a failed limited liability partnership may seek redress against the LLP's members or its auditors, it was felt by many in the audit profession that they, who are likely to carry substantial professional indemnity insurance, were being specifically targeted by litigants regardless of the level of their fault for the loss claimed.
 The cost to firms of defending actions rose sharply in the decade as did the cost of insurance.
 Secondly, under English and Scottish partnership law, each partner is jointly and severally responsible for the liabilities of the firm.

 In the light of the increasing level of risk, it became harder for many in the larger firms to reconcile their firms' increasing size and specialization with the traditional partnership structure, in which all partners are agents of each other.
 Many felt that to require each partner in a large, highly specialised firm to accept unlimited financial responsibility for the actions of his or her partners had become an unrealistic proposition.
 It was speculated that, given the huge sums which were increasingly involved in negligence claims, the continuing exposure of partners to joint and several liability could deter the most talented young accountants from entering the audit profession.
 Were this fear to be realised, it could, in the long term, damage the quality of UK auditing and, in turn, the whole of the financial services sector.